FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/selecting-ontologies.md

 dummy: dummy
 ---

-# Which ontology orr terminology to use?
+# Which ontology or terminology to use?

 <!-- **identifier:** [RX.X](RX.X)